 Bear is a medium-sized town located in the state of Delaware.
-With a population of 19,881 people and six constituent neighborhoods, Bear is the fourth largest community in Delaware.
+With a population of 23,060 people and ten constituent neighborhoods, Bear is the fifth largest community in Delaware.

 Also of interest is that Bear has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Bear in 2010 was $25,336, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,344 for a family of four.
+The per capita income in Bear in 2018 was $37,056, which is upper middle income relative to Delaware and the nation.
+This equates to an annual income of $148,224 for a family of four.
 However, Bear contains both very wealthy and poor people as well.

 Bear is an extremely ethnically-diverse town.
 The people who call Bear home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bear residents report their race to be White, followed by Black or African-American.
+The greatest number of Bear residents report their race to be Black or African-American, followed by White.
 Bear also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.50% of the town’s residents.
-Important ancestries of people in Bear include Irish, German, English, and Polish.
+People of Hispanic or Latino origin account for 22.77% of the town’s residents.
+Important ancestries of people in Bear include Irish, German, Italian, English, and Polish.

 The most common language spoken in Bear is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Tagalog.